akey7/WISDEM/README.md

         conda install -y wisdem

-3. To open up the WISDEM tutorials, navigate to a directory that you want to place WISDEM&reg; and all of its files.
-This directory may be located anywhere in the user's filesystem.
+3. To open up the WISDEM tutorials, navigate to a directory where you want to place WISDEM and all of its files.

         conda install -y git jupyter
         git clone https://github.com/WISDEM/WISDEM.git